5 Simple Habits of The Highly Organized, Productive, Effective & Efficient Music Producer

 A much better way is to go through your samples and place them in a folder system that makes sense.

 How you organize your samples will depend on how you like to work.
-You might have seperate folders for different instruments like Kick, Bass, Snares, Hats, FX and Vocals.
+You might have separate folders for different instruments like Kick, Bass, Snares, Hats, FX and Vocals.
 You may want to sub-sort tonal instruments by key.
 You may want to sort loops by BPM.
 Again, this is something you'll want plan out a bit and base your decisions on your own personal preferences.

 Sorting a sample library, especially a huge one is no fun task.
 The massive improvement of your music production workflow once it's done is however what makes it well worth your time to do.
 The added benefit is that as you go through your samples systematically you'll discover great samples you've forgotten you have.